Broad research focus

-My main research interests include the following:
+My research interests thus include the following:

-- International sustainability governance
+- International (public and private) sustainability governance

 - Global value chains